 Mazars Tax k.s.

-SKY PARK OFFICES 1,

-Bottova 2A

-811 09 Bratislava

-Phone: +421 259 204 700

-Fax: +421 259 204 703
+SKY PARK OFFICES 1, Bottova 2A 811 09 Bratislava Phone: +421 259 204 700 Fax: +421 259 204 703 www.mazars.sk

-www.mazars.sk

-The corporate income tax rate in Slovakia is 21%.
-The 15% tax rate applies for taxpayers if their income does not exceed EUR 49,790/tax period.
+The CIT rate in Slovakia is 21%.
+The 15% rate applies to taxpayers if their income does not exceed EUR 60,000/tax period.
 The tax base is calculated from accounting profit (loss) as modified by certain increasing and decreasing items.
+Starting from January 1, 2024 a minimum tax (EUR 340 to 3,840, depending on taxable income) will apply to legal entities that report a tax liability lower than the established amount.

-Tax losses incurred in the tax periods starting from 1 January 2020 can be deducted for a maximum of five consecutive tax periods, up to 50% of taxpayer's tax base.
-There are several types of tax incentives potentially available, e.g., super-deduction of R&D costs, additional deduction of costs incurred for certain machinery and equipment linked to Industry 4.0 or tax exemption of part of income for granting the right to use a protected patent/software created by the taxpayer.
+Tax losses (reported since 2020) can be deducted for a maximum of five consecutive tax periods, up to 50% of the taxpayer's tax base.

+There are several types of tax incentives potentially available, e.g. super-deduction of R&D costs, additional deduction of costs incurred for certain machinery and

+Transfer pricing in Slovakia

+Arm's length principle ✓ Since 1999

+Documentation liability ✓ Since 2009

+APA ✓ Since 2004

+Country-by-Country liability ✓ from FY 2016

+Master file-local file (OECD BEPS 13) applicable √ Applicable for specific taxpayers.

+Penalty

-Transfer pricing in Sloval кіа Arm's length principle ✓ Since 1999 Documentation liability ✓ Since 2009 APA ✓ Since 2004 Country-by-Country liability ✓ from FY 2016 Master file-local file (OECD BEPS 13) applicable √ Applicable for specific taxpayers.
-Penalty lack of documentation √ up to EUR 3,000 / missing documentation (recurrent basis) tax shortage ✓ 10% p.a. of tax underpayment or 20% in case of aggressive tax planning in transfer pricing Related parties 25% < Direct or indirect control or common managing director, close relatives or other control aimed purely on circumvention of tax.
-Safe harbours No transfer pricing rules applied on transactions below EUR 10,000 or EUR 50,000 in case of loans.
-The evaluation of the above threshold is more complex (i.e., tax value of transaction from both related parties have to be considered).
-Level of attention paid by Authority Тах 9/10
+lack of documentation ✓ up to EUR 3,000 / missing documentation (recurrent basis)

+tax shortage √ 13.5% p.a. of tax underpayment (up to 100% of the underpayment) / 27% in case of aggressive tax planning in transfer pricing

+Related parties > 25% Direct or indirect control or common managing director, close relatives or other control aimed purely on circumvention of tax.

+Safe harbors No transfer pricing rules applied on transactions below EUR 10,000 or EUR 50,000 in case of loans.
+The evaluation of the above threshold is more complex (i.e. the tax value of transactions from both related parties have to be considered).

+Level of attention paid by Тах 9/10